emmt/ConvexSets.jl/README.md

 α ≈ arg min f(project_variables(x0 ± α⋅d, Ω))   s.t.   α ≥ 0
 ```

-and a few methods are useful in the constrained case.
+and a few methods are useful in this constrained case.

 A first such method is: